Long-time behavior of the Stokes-transport system in a channel: Formation of large time boundary layers in the linear setting : proof of

 The organization of this section is the following.
-We start with some preliminary observations explaining the reason why boundary layers are formed, and present our Ansatz.
+After motivating the Ansatz \eqref{BL-Ansatz-linear}, we formally derive the equation satisfied by the boundary layer profiles.
 We then construct the boundary layer part of the solution, denoted by $\thbl$, and we establish some properties.
-Eventually, we prove that $\theta'-\thbl$ satisfies the assumptions of \cref{prop:bb-decay}, and we conclude.
+Eventually, we prove that $\theta-\thbl$ satisfies the assumptions of \cref{prop:bb-decay}, and we conclude.